Winner of the Loveday Song Prize at the 2017 Kathleen Ferrier Awards, Patrick Terry was born and raised in Janesville, Wisconsin.

 Operatic engagements have included Oberon A Midsummer Night’s Dream for Chicago Summer Opera, Ruggiero Alcina for Royal Academy Opera and covering Guildenstern in Brett Dean’s Hamlet for Glyndebourne Festival Opera.

-Current engagements include The Boy / Angel 1 Written On Skin with the Melos Sinfonia, covering Nireno Giulio Cesare for Glyndebourne Festival Opera, the title role in Teseo with La Nuova Musica at the 2018 London Handel Festival, The Refugee Flight for Royal Academy Opera and a concert with Imogen Cooper at London’s Wigmore Hall.
+Current engagements include The Boy / Angel 1 Written On Skin with the Melos Sinfonia, Rosencrantz Hamlet for Glyndebourne On Tour, covering Nireno Giulio Cesare for Glyndebourne Festival Opera, the title role in Teseo with La Nuova Musica at the 2018 London Handel Festival, The Refugee Flight for Royal Academy Opera and a Wigmore Hall appearance with Imogen Cooper.
+He will return to the Wigmore Hall in 2018 / 2019 for Heroes and Villains.

 Please note that this biography is not to be used for programmes.
 Current information is available on request.